 “In our life we need dedication, hard work and luck” – Mitsuo Nakao

-This is our second year working with Marie and Fazenda Catanduva.
+This is our third year working with Marie and Fazenda Catanduva.
 We were amazed by the balance of the coffee lot.
 Catanduva produces a range of coffee varieties using Natural, Pulped Natural & Washed processing techniques.
 The make use of anaerobic fermentations to improve cup complexity.

 Cerrado Mineiro is one of most biodiverse areas in Brazil, in particular with it’s wide variety of birds.
 It is also an area significantly at risk from climate change, making it even more vital that people take care of it.
 The Fazenda Catanduva team plays an important role in educating their local community on how they can help combat climate change, including hosting events with professional speakers.